 A. The Department of Music currently offers no formal program in music theater, although we do have faculty with expertise as performers, teachers, and scholars.
 Students generally participate in Footlighters, a student-run campus organization that mounts a musical production each semester.
 Students will learn more about affiliated student groups during orientation and special student activities programs.
 Students with a strong interest in musical theater should explore opportunities provided by the Department of Theater.

-Q. What is the “Kulas” name on so many things?
+Q. Why is the “Kulas” name on so many things?

 A. Elroy John Kulas and his wife, Fynette H. Kulas, were Cleveland philanthropists who focused their giving on college and university music programs in northeast Ohio.
 Mr. Kulas, who died in 1952, was an executive in the steel industry.
 He and his wife had no children, so in 1937 they established the Kulas Foundation as a means to organize their charitable giving.
 Most area music schools and departments (including Oberlin, Baldwin-Wallace, CWRU and CIM) have Kulas halls, libraries, and professorships, and the Foundation is still a vital benefactor for music in our region.

 Q. Do CWRU students have any relationship with the Cleveland Orchestra?

 A: The Cleveland Orchestra performs in Severance Hall, which is in the middle of the CWRU campus and, in fact, the land on which it sits is leased to the Orchestra by the University.
 Several members of the Orchestra are currently on the faculty at CIM and, thus, are sometimes among faculty available to teach lessons to CWRU students.
 All CWRU music majors are eligible to receive a season pass (at no cost) to attend all Cleveland Orchestra concerts.
 All other CWRU students are given reduced tickets rates through the Severance Hall Box Office.
-Lastly, music students in the JMP are eligible to attend selected rehearsals and master classes offered by the Orchestra.
+Students in the JMP are eligible to attend selected rehearsals and master classes offered by the Cleveland Orchestra.